syncfusion-content/blazor-docs/blazor/datagrid/how-to/render-chip-component-inside-grid-column.md

 documentation: ug
 ---

-# Render Chip control inside the Grid Column
+# Render Chip component inside the Grid Column

 Syncfusion Blazor Chip component can be rendered inside the Grid column using [`Column Template`](https://blazor.syncfusion.com/documentation/datagrid/columns#column-template) feature of the Grid.
 Chip component is used to display the multiple value separately.